 The purpose of the DHET policy is to encourage research productivity by rewarding quality research outputs at public higher education institutions.
 The policy does not measure all outputs but instead aims to enhance productivity by recognising the major types of research outputs produced by higher education institutions.
 The method provides incentives for institutions to become efficient by subsidising the outputs of research and teaching.
 It achieves this by setting norms for research outputs per member of permanent academic staff and norms for graduation rates.

-Research output is defined as textual output where research is understood as original, systematic investigation undertaken in order to gain new knowledge and understanding.
-Peer evaluation of the research is a fundamental prrerequisite of all recognised output and is the mechanism of ensuring and thus enhancing quality.
-The subsidy for research output is also influenced by the affiliation of the authors; it is therefore imperative to indicate affiliation on the publication.
+Research outputs refer to textual outputs where research is understood as an original, systematic investigation undertaken in order to gain knowledge and understanding.
+Peer evaluation of the research is a fundamental prerequisite of all recognised outputs and is the mechanism of ensuring and thus enhancing quality.

 Room 4-11 HW Snyman Building North